chef/automate/components/docs-chef-io/content/automate/ha-on-premise-deployment-prerequisites.md

 - DNS is configured to redirect `chefautomate.example.com` to the Primary Load Balancer.
 - DNS is configured to redirect `chefinfraserver.example.com` to the Primary Load Balancer.
 - Domain Certificates should be created and added for `chefautomate.example.com`, and `chefinfraserver.example.com` in the Load Balancers.
+- We expect customer to have all the Cluster related items ready before deployment.
+Things like Load Balancer, Ports and DNS with certificates to be setup by customer experts.

 ### Config Changes